MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ### Device Owners

 Microsoft does not recommend changing the default configuration where this security group has zero members.
-Changing the default configuration could hinder future scenarios that rely on this group. **Note**: This group is not currently used in Windows.
+Changing the default configuration could hinder future scenarios that rely on this group.
+This group is not currently used in Windows.

-The Device Owners applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Device Owners applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |